‘Lucifer’ Season 2 To Resume On May 1, Series Renewed For Season 3

 Right after the winter break, Lucifer aired three episodes for Season 2 before it went on a mid-season break.
 The trilogy has been an exciting one and it showed one of the most highly anticipated events in the series -a trip to hell.

-Lucifer Season 2 Episode 13 which has been the send-off episode showed Lucifer’s struggle to save Chloe.
+Lucifer Season 2, Episode 13, which has been the send-off episode, showed Lucifer’s struggle to save Chloe.
 To do this, he had to make a trip back to Hell.
 Everyone had to work together to save Lucifer and Chloe.
 In the process, Charlotte proved her love for her children as she decided to come clean to Lucifer.

 The episode looked more into Lucifer’s struggle to make sense of Chloe’s presence in his life.
 Right after his mission, the devil has so much on his mind that he decided to skip town.
 Chloe is the first to know what Lucifer did and it remains to be seen how everyone else will react to what he did.
 The last episode shows that Lucifer took off on this own and he will be back in town right after the mid-season break.